 2025 Focus Theme

-The main theme this year will be the mutual support of Natural and Cultural Heritage in BRs, within the context of Sustainable Development.
-Specific sub-topics to be covered through the dedicated lectures, workshops and field-visits are:
+The main theme this year was the mutual support of Natural and Cultural Heritage in BRs, within the context of Sustainable Development.
+Specific sub-topics that were covered through the dedicated lectures, workshops and field-visits are:

 - Good practices in BRs and other sites in protecting both natural and cultural heritage